netbymatt/ws4kp/README.md

 * Radar displays the timestamp of the image.
 * A new hour-by-hour graph of the temperature, cloud cover and precipitation chances for the next 24 hours.
 * A new hourly forecast display for the next 24 hours is available, and is shown in the style of the travel cities forecast. (off by default because it duplicates the hourly graph)
 * The SPC Outlook is shown in the style of the old air quality screen.
 This shows the probability of severe weather over the next 3 days at your location.
+SPC outlook only displays if you're within one of the highlight areas over the next 3 day.
+You can view the [maps](https://www.weather.gov/crh/outlooks) and pick a location within one of the risk categories to see if the screen is working for you.
 * The "Local Forecast" and "Extended Forecast" provide several additional days of information compared to the original format in the 90s.
 * The original music has been replaced.
 More info in [Music](#music).
 * Marine forecast (tides) is not available as it is not reliably part of the new API.